This post may contain affiliate links. Please see our disclosure policy.

 • Use a potato ricer for the best creamy mashed potatoes.

-• Don’t use a mixer or food processor to ‘mash’ the potatoes, as this will make them sticky.
+• Don’t use a mixer or food processor or hand mixer to ‘mash’ the potatoes, as this will make them sticky.

-Bake your mashed potatoes: Spoon them warm into a heatproof dish, top with cheddar or Parmesan.
+Spoon the mash into a heatproof dish, top with cheddar or Parmesan.
 Grill in the oven for a few minutes until the cheese is melted and bubbly.

 Possible Variations